vthwin/vthwin/README.md

 ## Work History

 **Computer Scientist** at **Naval Information Warfare Center** (From July, 2023 - Present): My responsibilities include (but are not limited to) software development, web development, cybersecurity assessments, and more. <br />
-**Work Tech Stack**: Azure Cloud, Azure Data Factory, PowerBI, KQL, Golang, Python and TypeScript.
+**Tech Stack @Work**: Azure Cloud, Azure Data Factory, PowerBI, KQL, Golang, Python and TypeScript.

 ## 📫 Contact